8devices/restserver-api/README.md

   polling: false,
   // Time between each poll in miliseconds
   interval: 1234,
-  // port for socket listener (not relevant if polling is disabled)
+  // port for socket listener (not relevant if polling is enabled)
   port: 5728,
 };
 new Service(opts);